Skip to content

 • Only one node can be the entry point

-• Router and Condition nodes cannot be entry points (they require input from previous nodes)
+• Router node cannot be entry point (they require input from previous nodes)

 • All other node types can serve as entry points